Want the Cheapest Private Health Insurance?

 - Gym memberships

-It’s tough finding the right balance between the cheapest private health insurance and the most effective insurance.
+It’s tough finding the right balance between the cheapest private health insurance available and the best value private health insurance for your needs.
 A private health insurance policy may seem cheap and look great, but like most things the devil is in the detail.

-One of the worst scenarios is to be paying your health insurance premiums for years only to be disappointed when you need it.
-Some of the cheapest private health insurance deals may not cover certain types of surgeries or treatments.
+One of the worst scenarios is to pay your health insurance premiums for years only to be disappointed when you actually need it.
+Some of the cheapest private health insurance deals may not cover certain types of surgeries or treatments, for example pregnancy in health insurance is an additional extra.
 It would be horrible to pay for years, only to suffer from an illness that isn’t covered.
-Not only will you be out of pocket for the treatment you need, you’ll feel like the years of health insurance payments have been wasted.
+Not only will you be out of pocket for the treatment you need, you’ll feel like years of health insurance payments have been wasted.

 So, when you’re choosing cover, remember that cheapest isn’t always best.
-Find yourself some cover that has a good range of inclusions without costing an arm and a leg.
+Find yourself the best health insurance cover that has a good range of inclusions without costing an arm and a leg.

 Pick a Manageable Excess

-Excess is a lump sum amount payable should you have to claim on your hospital cover.
-The way excess affects your monthly premium is nice and easy:
+Excess is a lump sum amount payable should you have to claim on your hospital cover and is important element when doing a health insurance comparison.
+The way excess affects your monthly premium is:

-Do you imagine needing to go to hospital more than once every 5-10 years?
-If not, you’re better off choosing a high excess which reduces your ongoing monthly costs.
-If you’re admitted to hospital it may be a little more difficult to manage.
-But if your hospital visits aren’t too frequent, you’ll probably save the money in your monthly premiums.
+Do you think you’ll need to go to hospital more than once every 5-10 years?
+If not, you’re better off choosing a higher excess which reduces your ongoing monthly costs.
+If you’re admitted to hospital it may be a little more difficult to manage money wise, but if your hospital visits aren’t too frequent, you’ll probably save the money in your monthly premiums.

-Comparatively, if you’re at a stage in life where you think hospital visits may become more regular, you may favour a low excess.
-Your monthly premiums will be a little higher.
-However it won’t cost as much if you’re admitted to hospital.
+Comparatively, if you’re at a life stage where you think you may be visiting hospital more often, you may prefer a lower excess so you don’t have to pay as much each visit.
+Your monthly premiums will be a little higher, however it won’t cost as much out of pocket if you’re admitted to hospital.

-One of the easiest ways to get the cheapest private health insurance is to take out cover before you turn 31.
-The Australian government has introduced an initiative called Lifetime Health Cover (LHC) loading.
+One of the best ways to get the best private health insurance at the best value for you is to take out cover before you turn 31#.
+In 2000, the Australian government introduced an initiative called Lifetime Health Cover (LHC) loading.
 It’s designed to encourage Australians to take out health cover at a younger age.
 Here’s how it works:

-Every year after your 31st birthday, your health insurance will be subject to a 2% loading if you don’t already have cover.
-It’s important to remember that if you already have hospital cover when you turn 31, you will always be entitled to the lowest rate you can find through a provider.
-You pay no extra loading.
+It’s important to remember if you already have hospital cover when you turn 31, you will always be entitled to the lowest rate you can find through a private health insurance provider (again, not necessarily the cheapest health insurance).
+You pay no extra loading on your premiums.

-For example, if you waited until age 35 to take out health cover, that’s five years worth of loading you’d have to pay.
+For example, if you waited until age 35 to take out health cover, that’s five years worth of loading you’d have to pay in additional to your annual premium.
 2% each year for five years means your cover would cost 10% more.
-The loading rate stays with you for ten years, so getting in before age 31 can save you plenty of money per year.
+The loading rate stays with you for ten years, so getting in before age 31 can save you plenty of money per year and in the long term.

 Reassess Your Cover Regularly

-Making sure you’re only paying for the things you need is another good way to save money.
-As we get older, our private health insurance needs change.
+Making sure you’re only paying for the things you need is another good way to save money on your policy.
+As we get older, our private health insurance needs change, which is why ongoing health insurance comparison is so important.
+For example, you might need to include pregnancy in your health insurance.

 You may not have needed extras when you were in your 20’s, but in your 30’s you may find greater benefit in having them.
 Check your policy regularly.
-There may be ways you can save money.
+There may be ways you can save money or get better value inclusions for you.

-Probably the easiest way to find the cheapest private health insurance fro our panel of providers is with Billy Explores help!
-Billy has already done the hard work, so all you need to do is pay him a visit and let him compare health insurance plans for you!
+Probably the easiest way to find the cheapest private health insurance available through our partner’s panel of providers is to do a health insurance comparison with Billy Explores help!
+Billy has already done the hard work working with our partner iSelect, so all you need to do is pay him a visit and let him do a health insurance comparison of plans for you!